mhguo1/TRAPD/README.md

 There are several pre-processing steps that are necessary before running TRAPD: 1) Separating multi-allelic variants, 2) left-aligning indels, 3) annotating your vcf.
 Below, we provide several sample command lines for performing these steps:

 	0.1-0.2) Separating multi-allelics and left-aligning indels:
 	There are several ways to do this.
-Please see https://genome.sph.umich.edu/wiki/Variant_Normalization for additional details on this problem.
+Please see https://genome.sph.umich.edu/wiki/Variant_Normalization for additional details on this issue.
 We use Bcftools to accomplish these two steps:
 	(https://samtools.github.io/bcftools/bcftools.html):
-	bcftools norm -m -any in.vcf.gz | bcftools norm -f Homo_sapiens_assembly19.fasta | bgzip > out.vcf.gz
+	bcftools norm -m -any -f Homo_sapiens_assembly19.fasta in.vcf.gz | bgzip > out.vcf.gz

 	0.3) Annotation:
 	For variant annotation, we have achieved our best results using VEP (https://www.ensembl.org/info/docs/tools/vep/script/index.html).
 Several additional annotators include SnpEff (http://snpeff.sourceforge.net/) and ANNOVAR (http://annovar.openbioinformatics.org/en/latest/).